JohnsonJiang1996/AdvAttack_LLM4TS/attack/readme.txt

 - Compare prediction errors between different models
 - Save results to 'exchange_results_with_timegpt_48_new.csv'

-python neural_test.py

-This will:
-- Compare different neural forecasting models
-- Generate performance metrics (MAE and MSE)
-- Save results to 'exchange_results_with_timegpt_48_new.csv'

 ## Data

 The project uses the exchange rate dataset by default.
 The data should be in CSV format with: